adamrenklint/boot-test-cljs/README.md

 ## Options

 ```
  -n, --ns NS                 #{sym}  Set of namespace symbols to include, defaults to all namespaces in :source-path
  -x, --exclude-ns NS         #{sym}  Set of namespace symbols to exclude
  -i, --include REGEX         regex   Filter for namespaces to include
  -e, --exclude REGEX         regex   Filter for namespaces to exclude
+ -c, --compiler-options OPTS edn     Options to pass to the ClojureScript compiler
 ```

 ## License